borgquist/airquality-dashboard-server/README.md

 - `externalApiUrl`: The URL to fetch air quality data from **(REQUIRED - you must set this)**
 - `uvApi`: Configuration for the UV index data source
   - `url`: The OpenUV API URL (default: https://api.openuv.io/api/v1/forecast)
-  - `apiKey`: Your OpenUV API key (required if not using cached server)
+  - `apiKey`: Your OpenUV API key (required if using direct OpenUV API)
   - `useCachedServer`: Set to `true` to use a cached UV API server instead of direct OpenUV API (default: false)
   - `cachedServerUrl`: URL of the cached UV API server (required if `useCachedServer` is true)
 - `location`: Geographic coordinates for your location **(REQUIRED for UV index)**